What Types of Materials Can Be Hot Foil Stamped?

 The more aligned the item is with your brand or event, the more memorable the experience becomes.
 If you are unsure of the material you want to be personalized, I got you!
 You can inquire here for free.

-My Process for Testing New Materials
+My Process for Testing New Materials with Hot Foil

 Every material behaves differently, so testing is key.